ziranw/MOVESTAR-Fuel-and-Emission-Model/README.md

-emit greenhouse gases (GHGs) that contribute to climate change, and as the total number of motor vehicles around the globe increases over time, transportation sector becomes one of the largest sources of GHG emissions [@usepa].
+emit greenhouse gases (GHGs) that contribute to climate change, and as the total number of motor vehicles around the globe increases over time, transportation sector becomes one of the largest sources of GHG emissions.
 Specifically in the United States, transportation sector was in charge of 28.2% of 2018 GHGs, where over 90% of the fuel used for transportation is petroleum based, including primarily gasoline and diesel.
 Therefore, the research studies on reducing fuel consumption